ibmresilient/resilient-community-apps/fn_mitre_integration/doc/README.md

 ---
 ## Function - MITRE Groups Using Given Techniques
-For each of the given Techniques finds all of the Groups using it.
+For each given Technique, find all of the Groups using it.
 Techniques can be specified with a comma separated strings of IDs or Names.
-In case both are provided, the ID values will take precedence as names aren't guaranteed to be unique.
+In case both are provided, the ID values take precedence as names are not guaranteed to be unique.

  ![screenshot: fn-mitre-groups-using-given-techniques ](./screenshots/fn-mitre-groups-using-given-techniques.png)